jimzord12/SocialForum-WP-Frontend-Deploy/README.md

 Perfect, now our wallet is connected to the site and we can start interacting with the site's web3 features.

-Now, the time has come to go and explore (a little bit) MetaMask and how the web3 cosmos works.
+The time has arrived to go and explore (a little bit) MetaMask and how the web3 cosmos works.
 Don't worry I will not over do it 😁

 1. Open MetaMask
    <br />